-Introductory Certificate in Counselling Skills for Antiracist Therapeutic Practice
+Introductory Certificate in Counselling Skills: Decolonising Therapeutic Practice

 The course is a thirty-six-hour (in-person) counselling skills certificate.
 Specifically, the focus is on gaining competence in working with people with a legacy of European domination, such as slavery and colonialism, primarily within the British context.
 The course is open to all.
 Over 10 weeks, you will learn about listening in a skilled way which is often an important step in finding solutions to relational difficulties in the workplace and in personal life.
 The course is also a preparation for training as a counsellor or psychotherapist and developing supportive frameworks and relationships for your potential journey into the Eurocentric world of the therapy profession.

 The main sessions are in-person, with tutorials and self-reflection groups taking place online.

 Course Dates and Times